 The task of the role decision mechanism is to determine who is striker and who's passive.
 In general there should only be one robot which acts as striker.
+This year we loosened the "only one striker" condition in order to handle wrong perceptions of a ball.
+So there can be now two striker for two ",different" balls.
 All others are passive, means their're taking a predefined position based on their player number and observing the ball.

 The goalie is excluded from the general role decision process in terms of how he decides to become striker.
 His decision is based on how close the ball is to the own goal - independent from other players.
-In case goalie decides to be striker, all the other player become passive.
+In case the goalie decides to be striker, all the other player become passive - or, if one sees a different ball than the goalie, he can get "second striker".

-The decision process for every other robot which role should be used, runs every cognition cycle and is based on four data points.
+The decision process which role should be used, runs every cognition cycle and is based on four data points.